 2.4.1 An unsuccessful applicant, or a HDR Scholarship holder may seek a review of a decision relating to a HDR Scholarship.

-(i) In the case of an unsuccessful applicant requesting a review of decision not to award a HDR Scholarship, such a request must be made in writing to the Dean, Graduate Studies within 14 days of the date of the written advice that their application was unsuccessful.
+(i) In the case of an unsuccessful applicant requesting a review of decision not to award a HDR Scholarship, such a request must be made in writing to the Dean, Graduate Research within 14 days of the date of the written advice that their application was unsuccessful.

-(ii) In the case of a HDR Scholarship holder requesting a review of decision relating to their HDR Scholarship entitlements, such a request must be made in writing to the Dean, Graduate Studies within 14 days of the date of written advice of the decision.
+(ii) In the case of a HDR Scholarship holder requesting a review of decision relating to their HDR Scholarship entitlements, such a request must be made in writing to the Dean, Graduate Research within 14 days of the date of written advice of the decision.

 2.4.3 The Deputy Vice-Chancellor (Research and Innovation) will notify the applicant or candidate in writing of the outcome of the review within 7 days of the review being finalised.
 Candidates will be advised on any appeal options, as per the Student Grievance Resolution – Governing Policy.